Network security

 Lack of visibility

-You can’t secure what you can’t see.
+You can’t secure what you can’t see, which is why enterprise data security should start with visibility and classification.
 Many organizations struggle to identify and classify all the data in their ecosystem, particularly in hybrid or multi-cloud environments.
-Without full visibility into where sensitive data exists and how it flows, it's nearly impossible to apply protective measures such as data masking or encryption effectively.
+Without full visibility into where sensitive data exists and how it flows, it's nearly impossible to apply effective protective measures such as data masking or encryption.

 Shadow IT

-Employees often adopt unsanctioned applications or platforms to work more efficiently, but these tools bypass corporate security controls.
-This hidden tech stack introduces blind spots in your data security, leaving business-critical and regulated data vulnerable to leaks.
+Employees often adopt unsanctioned applications or platforms to work more efficiently, but these tools bypass controls that enterprise data security relies on.
+This hidden tech stack introduces blind spots in your data security, leaving critical and regulated data vulnerable to leaks.

 Legacy systems

 Outdated infrastructure may lack modern protections or be difficult to update.
-Older systems may not support modern data security protocols, making them vulnerable to attacks.
+Older systems may not support modern data security protocols, which leaves gaps that enterprise data security programs struggle to close.
 They are often harder to patch or integrate with newer tools, creating cracks in your enterprise data protection and slowing down your ability to respond to threats.

 Insider threats

 Not all risks come from external attackers.
 Careless employees may mishandle data, while malicious insiders might intentionally expose or exfiltrate sensitive information.
-Effective strategies such as data masking and Role-Based Access Control (RBAC) can reduce exposure.
-However, they require continuous oversight and education.
+While strategies such as data masking and Role-Based Access Control (RBAC) can reduce exposure, they require continuous oversight and education to be effective.
+That’s why a solid enterprise data security strategy is essential.

 Disconnected security systems